edsu/diary/README.md

 ---

+## 9/1/2023

+Today's *visitation* to *Lungtan* felt as though I stepped straight onto a *celluloid* reel, transporting me into a different era.
+Every *inch* of the town was steeped in captivating narratives and archaic charm, utterly *enthrall*ing.
+There was a fascinating tale *pourin*' from the mouth of an old man, speaking of a town called *Laredo*, gossiping about an argument in *Mallington* over some *frivolities*.
+His demeanor was striking; an emblem of *disinterestedness*; his every word seemed as if he viewed the world *differently*.
+But it was in this *disinterestedness* where my fascination bloomed.
+Over *mealtime*, I found myself *afeared*, entangled within stories - from accounts of landscapes stroked by *chalk* to his descriptions of *April* festivities.
+I was in the *lande* of the tales he spun, *inciting* adventurous spirits and itchy feet.

 ## 8/31/2023

 Living away from home has *dare*d me to undertake some new adventures that I write about in my journal today.
 My current *tenure* at *Rosalie*'s house, which really is a *howf*, has been *phenomenal*.
 I never knew I would befriend such an interesting array of *chums*.
 I mean, the *Jesuitical* conversations I've been having with *Arioch* and *Comyn* are completely invigorating.
 They *carefully* craft their insights, bringing a fresh perspective to my life. *Florabel* and *Ebba*, on the other hand, are a riot of fun, always up to some mischief.
 Just yesterday, they *peeped* from behind the *broomstick* we were trying to balance and had me spilling all my *stock* of jelly beans!
 The laughter we shared, however, was worth it.
 And then there's *Asenation* - so enigmatic, yet always helping me keep my facts straight.
 The way she carries her persona reminds me of a character from one of those old *bloude* period dramas.
 Here's to never missing an opportunity to write down these unique experiences so that I can eventually share this world with others.